elihabash23/Parse-Server-Starter-Project/README.md

 Parse is used for the backend while running on an AWS EC2 instance.

-The project files are located in the ParseStarterProject
+The project files are located in the ParseStarterProject folder